 What do I do about my man boobs?

 I have man boobs and would like to lose them.
 What can I do to lose them?
-I am of average weight, but I just have this fat that gives me man boobs and I been depressed about it.
+I am of average weight, but I just have this fat that gives me man boobs and I've been depressed about it.
 I am trying my best to lose them and nothing seems to be working.
 I'd love to join a gym, but I am out of work so I need to do stuff at home.
-Do you have any tips on your site I can go to to help me lose them faster?
-I am currently taking supplement pills call "Cuts" and they don't really seem to be working or maybe I am not taking enough.
+Do you have any tips to help me lose them faster?
+I am currently taking supplement pills called "Cuts" and they don't really seem to be working or maybe I am not taking enough.
 Is starving good for the body?
 Hope you can help me out.